Senior Oracle & Cloud DBA Real-World Databases • Cloud • Reliability • Careers LevelUp Careers Initiative

 Prepare for these common questions during senior DBA interviews:

-Q: What is a split-brain scenario in RAC?
 A: When nodes lose private network communication and both try to write to the database.
-Voting disk prevents this by fencing off one node.
+Voting disk prevents this by fencing off one node. - Q: How do you backup OCR?

-Q: How do you backup OCR?
 A: Oracle automatically backs up OCR every 4 hours.
-You can also manually backup using `ocrconfig -manualbackup`.
+You can also manually backup using `ocrconfig -manualbackup`. - Q: What command checks the private interconnect IPs?

 8. Final Summary